 Most personal finance gurus insist that to take charge of your financial health, you need to create and stick to a budget.
-For most ADHDers a budget is BOOORINGGGGG and so all but impossible.
+For most creative geniuses, especially those with ADHD, a budget is BOOORINGGGGG and so all but impossible.

 Because even if you believe a budget is essential, you’re not likely to be able to prepare one, or follow it… remember, it’s boooringggg!
 Boring things don’t stimulate your brain.
 Trying to focus on tasks such as preparing a budget when you’re brain isn’t stimulated is about as easy as driving your car around the block when you can’t get the engine started.

-No wonder adults with ADHD suffer financially far more than the “neuro-typical” population.
+No wonder creative geniuses, with or without ADHD, suffer financially far more than the “neurotypical” population.
 But you’re not doomed to financial hardship, bankruptcy or a retirement age of 97!
 You just need a different, non-budgeting, approach to managing your financial health… an approach that isn’t boring.
 (No, not gambling!)